timrchavez/gerbage/README.md

 the '#openstack/nova' IRC channel and the nick of the bot that relays an event will be the Gerrit username of the uploader, approver, etc of that event.
 And it gets better!
-Depending on the IRC server you're running, you can take this IRC-as-your-UI abstraction a bit further.
+Depending on the IRC server you're running, you can take this abstraction a bit further.

-For example, if you don't want to receive Gerrit event notifications for a particular person in a project (why you'd want to do this, I do not know, but maybe you do) you can /mode +q them.
-And if log your channels, you'll also have a nice greppable log of Gerrit events that happen in the projects you care about that are not stored in e-mail.
-Gross.
-And because there's no chat noise in these channels since that's not their intended purpose, you can get a nice glimpse and what transpired that day or while you were away.
+For example, if you don't want to receive Gerrit event notifications for a particular person in a project (why you'd want to do this, I do not know, but maybe you do) you can /mode +q them to silence those events.
+Also in addition to getting greppable logs (which you'd get anyway with a bot siting on one channel relaying events for all projects), I find you're getting a nice, digestable summary of activity since there is no conversation happening in the project channels.
+You're also in control of what data gets relayed.
+That's nice too!

 Anyway.
+This is still a pretty bad idea, but my trial run of it is working out nicely.

 How To Run
 ----------